Wooty-B/LX2K_Guide/Install-Fedora.md

          ```
    5. Install Fedora and restart when prompted

-   6. Once logged in, complete the following steps
+   6. Once logged in, complete the following steps to prevent crashing [AMD GPU's]
          ```
          nano /etc/default/grub
          ```